iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ```

 ## 3. Install Knative and Iter8
-Knative can work with multiple networking layers, and so can Iter8's Knative extension.
+Knative can work with multiple networking layers.
+So can Iter8's Knative extension.
 Choose a networking layer for Knative.

 === "Contour"